 Witness or Jury Duty: When a City employee is called for jury duty or subpoenaed as a witness on behalf of the City or in a case involving the City, he/she will not suffer any loss of compensation.
 All monies received for witness or jury duty will be surrendered to the City.
 Employees will report for work when less than a normal workday is required by such duty.

-Educational Leave: Employees may be granted time off with pay for educational purposes to attend conferences, seminars, briefing sessions, training programs and other programs of a similar nature required and approved by the employee’s Department Head or designee.
+Educational Leave: Employees will be granted time off with pay for educational purposes to attend conferences, seminars, briefing sessions, training programs and other programs of a similar nature required by the employee’s position.
+The granting of educational leave is at the sole discretion of the Department Head or designee.

-Official Leave: Leave with pay shall be granted for actual work time missed for an appearance on the City's behalf, connected with his/her official duties before a court, legislative committee, judicial or quasi-judicial body as a witness if required by the City.
+Official Leave: Leave with pay shall be granted for actual work time missed for an appearance on the City's behalf, connected with their official duties before a court, legislative committee, judicial or quasi-judicial body as a witness if required by the City.
 Employees shall return to the City any compensation, excluding mileage, received as a result of such duty.

-Special Leave: Special leave is a provision created to accommodate natural disasters and life threatening situations.
-If there is a building emergency, a bomb threat, or a natural disaster, special leave may be granted to City employees.
+Natural Disaster/Life Threatening Leave: A provision created to accommodate natural disasters and/or life threatening situations.
+If there is a building emergency, a bomb threat, or a natural disaster, special leave will be granted to City employees.
+The granting of this leave is at the sole discretion of the Department Head or designee.

-Merit Leave: Employees in the following classifications are eligible for Merit Leave under the same terms and conditions as eligible non-represented employees.
-The decision to award or not award, the amount of award, and all other provisions of Merit Leave for these employees will not be subject to the grievance procedure contained in Article 10 of this Agreement, and are at the sole discretion of the City.
+Performance Leave: Positions listed in Article 8, Section 1 are eligible for Performance Leave under the same terms and conditions as eligible non-represented employees.
+The decision to award or not award, the amount of award, and all other provisions of Performance Leave for these employees will not be subject to the grievance procedure contained in Article 10 of this Agreement, and are at the sole discretion of the City.
+Employees who are awarded Performance Leave may elect to convert part or all of the leave award to compensation if Departmental budgeted funds are available.

-Application Analyst

-Business Analyst

-Senior Network Administrator

-Network Administrator

-GIS Analyst

-Section 2.
-Leave of Absence Without Pay.
+Section 18.2 Leave of Absence Without Pay.
 An employee may be granted a leave of absence without pay with approval as specified below.
 An employee’s position will be held open until the ending time stated in the leave requested, after which reinstatement is dependent upon the availability of the position’s vacancy for which the returning employee is qualified.

 Request for a leave of absence must be in writing, stating the beginning and ending time of the leave and must include justification for approval of the request.